vmware-tanzu/tanzu-cli/docs/plugindev/taxonomy.md

 # The Tanzu CLI Plugin Shared Taxonomy

-To encourage consistency among CLI commands across all plugins.
-The Tanzu CLI project strives to main a taxonomy of nouns, verbs, and flag names used through the commands implemented thus far.
+To encourage consistency among CLI commands across all plugins, the Tanzu CLI project strives to main a taxonomy of nouns, verbs, and flag names used through the commands implemented thus far.